shpadocs/shpadocs.github.io/index.md

 - [Project 2](link)

 ## Contact
-You can reach me at: email@example.com
+You can reach me at: stella.spadoni@imtlucca.it